rprieto/supersamples/README.md

 `supersamples` is a [Mocha](https://github.com/visionmedia/mocha) reporter that understands [Supertest](https://github.com/visionmedia/supertest) to generate reliable and up-to-date API samples.
 In a nutshell:

 - define concrete request/response examples in your test suite
-- if you need to, use mocks to make sure you fully control the API reponses
+- if you need to, use mocks to make sure you fully control the API responses
 - add a few explanations in Markdown
 - choose from a few output formats
 - get high-level API documentation that's always up-to-date!